Skip to main content

 • Term rarity (rarer terms contribute more to the score)

-Your query is converted into a mathematical vector (a high-dimensional numerical representation of its meaning) and compared against pre-computed vectors for every indexed document chunk.
+Your query is converted into a high-dimensional vector and compared against pre-computed vectors for every indexed document chunk.
 Documents whose vectors are closest to your query vector rank highest.
-This is measured as cosine similarity (0.0 = completely unrelated, 1.0 = identical meaning).
-Results from vector search are ranked 1st, 2nd, 3rd, etc. independently of BM25.
+Measured as cosine similarity (0.0 = completely unrelated, 1.0 = identical meaning).

 Understanding the relevance score

-• The top result will always have the highest score, but its absolute value depends on query quality.
+• The top result always has the highest score, but its absolute value depends on query quality.
 A strong match might show 92; a weaker query might top out at 55.

 • Lower scores are not necessarily bad.
-In keyword mode with partial term matches, the top result might score 60 — that’s expected and can still be the right document.
+A top score of 60 on a partial-term keyword query can still be the right document.

 Match sources - Why did this result appear?